GbolahanAdebayo/alx-low-level_programmi/0x07-pointers_arrays_strings/README.md

-my README file for 007
+README file for pointers, arrays and strings